varigence/docs/bimlflex/adf-deployment/sensitive-info-management.md

 The name of the AKV that will be used by your project is determined by the `AzureKeyVault` property value in your BimlFlex settings.
 If you do not populate the `AzureKeyVault` setting in your project, a new AKV will be generated each time the project runs.
 This is typically undesired.
 Once you have auto-generated the AKV for the first time, the user should use this AKV name for the `AzureKeyVault` setting, so that this AKV is used going forward.

 >[!NOTE]
 > It is also recommended that the user renames the AKV, as the current naming pattern does not visually represent anything meaningful.
-This can lead to mistakes when using multiple AKV's across projects.
+This can lead to mistakes when using multiple AKVs across projects.

 ## Extension Points